• Skip to primary navigation

 Pros

-Good attempt: PSH is a good attempt to keep the user of the search engine anonymous.
+Good attempt: PSH is an excellent attempt to keep the search engine user anonymous.

 Cons